In 2021, it’s easier than ever to start a blog – even if you are a complete beginner who doesn’t understand anything about coding or web design.

 yourdomain.com/wp-admin and input the access details for your admin account.
 Once you log in, you’ll see this:

-Even though WordPress is already 100% operational, there are still some settings that you should go through:
+Even though WordPress is already 100% operational, there are still some settings that you should go through in order to customize your WordPress blog.

 1. General Settings